Diseases

 Q. Can all animals transmit rabies?

 A. No, only mammals (warm-blooded animals with fur) carry rabies.
 Dogs, cats, bats, foxes, skunks, raccoons, and jackals are among the most likely mammals to transmit the virus.
 Small rodents, such as mice and rats, rarely transmit the disease.
-Outside of the U.S. and other developed countries, dogs are by far the most common source of rabies.

 Q. How can I tell if an animal has rabies?

 A. Often you cannot.
 Despite the common belief that rabid animals are easily identified by foaming at the mouth and aggressive behavior, infected animals may not look sick or act strange.
-All bites or contact with saliva from animals should be evaluated by a qualified medical provider in consultation with a veterinarian.
+All bites or contact with saliva from animals should be evaluated by a medical provider in consultation with a veterinarian.

 Q. What are the symptoms of rabies?